PayMe App Homepage Redesign

 Explores a more vibrant, user-friendly style with lively colors, illustrations, and card-based layouts.
 It focuses on personalization and feature discoverability to create a more engaging, approachable feel.
 While visually appealing, this direction was considered less suitable for the professional tone of the PayMe app.

-I conducted three rounds of user testing, utilizing A/B testing and scenario-based role play methodologies to understand user preferences regarding the IA enhancements.
+I conducted 3 rounds of user testing, utilizing A/B testing and scenario-based role play methodologies to understand user preferences regarding the IA enhancements.
 The key findings are as follows -

-I conducted three rounds of user testing, utilizing A/B testing and scenario-based role play methodologies to understand user preferences regarding the IA enhancements.
+I conducted 3 rounds of user testing, utilizing A/B testing and scenario-based role play methodologies to understand user preferences regarding the IA enhancements.
 The key findings are as follows -

 A/B Testing